Andrew Henderson

 How to Get Italian Citizenship by Descent

-Based on the latest census data of the United States, there are at least 17.8 million people in America who self-identify as being of Italian descent.
+Based on the latest census data of the United States, around 15.9 million people in America identify as being of Italian descent.

-Chances are you are too or have at least one ancestor that was Italian.
+Chances are you could have at least one ancestor that was Italian.

-But did you know that this Italian ancestor could qualify you for an Italian passport?
+But did you know that your Italian heritage could qualify you for Italian citizenship by descent and a passport?

-Italy’s citizenship by descent program is one of the best-known ones and a pretty liberal one too.
+The Italian citizenship by descent program is one of the best-known ones and is pretty liberal.

-While other countries will limit the number of generations that you can go back to claim your Italian citizenship, Italy lets you go back at least three generations and more, if you’re able to establish a paper trail that connects you to that ancestor.
+While other countries will limit the number of generations that you can go back to claim your citizenship, Italy lets you go back at least three generations and more if you’re able to establish a paper trail that connects you to that ancestor.

 As you know, having a second passport is an essential step towards truly internationalizing your life.